30 Sustainable Fashion Brands You Should Be Shopping in 2021

 Wait, these workout sets won’t break the bank, are made out of recycled water bottles and come in a muted rainbow of colors?
 Yeah, Girlfriend Collective is that good.
 Oh, BTW, they’re also size-inclusive (up to 6XL) and there is a whole maternity range.
 Plus, each item lists how many discarded bottles it was created from, in addition to the amount of CO2 emissions that were prevented and how much water was saved.
 That’s so you can educate yourself while looking real cute...or working out.

 Here’s proof that a luxe handbag can be good for the environment.
-Behno’s sleek belt bags and slouchy hobos are ethically produced in India, with leather that’s collected as a result of the existing food chain and made with limited fabric waste.
-Plus, the company has a heartwarming roster of additional initiatives, including its latest collection in partnership with the National Down Syndrome Society.
-Not only does a percentage of each sale benefit the nonprofit but a few members of the organization’s community are now Behno models.
+Behno’s sleek belt bags and slouchy totes are ethically produced in India, with leather that’s collected as a result of the existing food chain and made with limited fabric waste.
+The company has also set its own strict set of standards for all its partners with the six guiding principles of health, women’s rights, worker satisfaction and benefits, worker mobility, family planning and eco-consciousness.

 8. Another Tomorrow